Burr steps aside as Senate intelligence chair amid FBI probe

 Burr has acknowledged selling the stocks because of the coronavirus but said he relied “solely on public news reports,” specifically CNBC’s daily health and science reporting out of Asia, to make the financial decisions.

+Sen. Kelly Loeffler, a new senator from Georgia up for reelection this year, sold hundreds of thousands of dollars worth of stock in late January and February, as senators began to get briefings on the virus, according to records.
+So did fellow Georgia Sen. David Perdue, another Republican lawmaker running for reelection, and also Republican Sen. James Inhofe of Oklahoma and Democratic Sen. Dianne Feinstein of California

+Senators did receive a closed-door briefing on the virus on Jan.
+24, which was public knowledge.
+A separate briefing was held Feb.
+12 by the Senate Health, Education, Labor and Pensions Committee, which Burr is a member of.
+It’s unclear if he attended either session.

-Burr’s six-year term ends in 2023 and who does not plan to run for reelection, was acting on inside information
+Burr’s six-year term ends in 2023 and he does not plan to run for reelection.

+He was first elected to the Senate in 2004 and chaired the Senate Intelligence Committee as the panel conducted its own investigation into Russian election interference in the 2016 presidential election.
+The committee recently issued a report supporting the intelligence community’s conclusion that Russia had interfered on Trump’s behalf.